Wild automorphisms of projective varieties, the maps which have no invariant proper subsets: Preliminary results in arbitrary dimensions

 \item[(3)] Suppose that $\sigma$ is a wild automorphism of $X$ and $f: X \to Y$ (resp. $g: W \to X$ with $g({\rm Sing}\, (W)) \not= X$) is a $\sigma$-equivariant surjective morphism of projective varieties.
 Then $f$ (resp. $g$) is a smooth morphism.

 \item[(4)] Suppose that $f : X \to Y$ is a $\sigma$-equivariant surjective morphism to a projective variety $Y$.
-If the action of $\sigma$ on $X$ is wild then so does $\sigma$ on $Y$ (and hence $Y$ is smooth).
+If the action of $\sigma$ on $X$ is wild then so is the action of $\sigma$ on $Y$ (and hence $Y$ is smooth).

 \item[(5)] Suppose that $f : X \to Y$ is a $\sigma$-equivariant generically finite surjective morphism of projective varieties.
-Then the action of $\sigma$ on $X$ is wild if and only if so does $\sigma$ on $Y$.
-Further, if this is case, then $f: X \to Y$ is a finite \'etale morphism, and in particular, it is an isomorphism when $f$ is birational.
+Then the action of $\sigma$ on $X$ is wild if and only if so is the action of $\sigma$ on $Y$.
+Further, if this is the case, then $f: X \to Y$ is a finite \'etale morphism, and in particular, it is an isomorphism when $f$ is birational.

 \item[(6)] If $X$ is an abelian variety and $\sigma$ is wild then $\sigma$ has zero entropy. \end{itemize} \end{lemma}

 \begin{proof} (1) Since $\Sing X$ is stabilized by every automorphism and $\sigma$ acts as a wild automorphism on $X$, our $X$ is smooth.